-Please Note: Arboricultural Method Statement:

-MUST be followed in sequence, include site supervision by an Arborculturist where specified and adhered to at all times.
+Please Note: Arboricultural Method Statement: MUST be followed in sequence, include site supervision by an Arborculturist where specified and adhered to at all times.
 Details can be found in Section 6 of this report.
-Noncompliance with this method statement may result in planning created by tree felling, laying and additional edge planting -Trees surgery operations required - to BS3998:2010 :Tree works Recommendat (See Section 5.4 for details)

-enforcement action or prosecution.
+Noncompliance with this method statement may result in planning enforcement action or prosecution.